Devoxx Poland 2019

-I'm a software engineer at Allegro, a major Polish e-commerce company.
-I have 20 years of experience in the IT industry in various roles (mostly as developer and technical leader) in software companies.
-I spent the last 17 years of my career with Java-related technologies.
-For the past two years I've used Kotlin as my primary programming language (with delight).
-I blog a bit, give talks and contribute to open source.
+Konrad is a software engineer at Allegro, a major Polish e-commerce company.
+He has over 20 years of experience in the IT industry in various roles (mostly as developer and technical leader) in software companies.
+He spent the last 18 years of his career with Java-related technologies.
+For the past 3 years he's used Kotlin as his primary programming language (with delight).
+He blogs a bit, gives talks and contributes to open source.